-Note: Windows 7 or later and an Internet connection are required to perform this installation.
+Note: Windows 7 or la11:40:29 PMter and an Internet connection are required to perform this installation.

 - 2. Start the Composer HE installation, and follow the on-screen instructions. - 3.
 Select to update to the latest version of Composer.